Shoals Technologies Group (NASDAQ:SHLS) Releases FY 2021 Earnings Guidance

-Shoals Technologies Group (NASDAQ:SHLS) updated its FY 2021 earnings guidance on Monday.
-The company provided EPS guidance of – for the period.
+Shoals Technologies Group (NASDAQ:SHLS) issued an update on its FY 2021 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $230 million-$240 million, compared to the consensus revenue estimate of $235.67 million.

-Shoals Technologies Group (NASDAQ:SHLS) last posted its quarterly earnings data on Sunday, May 2nd.
-The company reported $0.05 EPS for the quarter, topping the consensus estimate of $0.04 by $0.01.
+Shoals Technologies Group (NASDAQ:SHLS) last posted its earnings results on Sunday, May 2nd.
+The company reported $0.05 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.04 by $0.01.

 About Shoals Technologies Group